KJ-Liao/Shoebill/README.md

 ### Note

-If any of these binaries are installed in a different location, the corresponding paths can be manually modified in shoebill_predict.py.
+If any of these binaries are installed in a different location, the corresponding paths can be manually modified in `shoebill_predict.py`.

 ## Usage

 The Shoebill workflow consists of three main steps:

- (1) 3D structure prediction using AlphaFold2
+ (1) 3D Structure Prediction Using AlphaFold2

- (2) Feature generation from AF2 outputs
+ (2) Feature Generation from AF2 Outputs

- (3) Crystallization propensity prediction
+ (3) Crystallization Propensity Prediction

 ---

-### 3D structure prediction using AlphaFold2
+### 3D Structure Prediction Using AlphaFold2

 Shoebill requires AlphaFold2-predicted protein structures as input.